 Our translator for this project was Elena Gandía-García.
-She has been a professional translator for the past fifteen years and is a professor of Spanish at UNLV.
-We asked her why she was interested in helping with this project: "Although my field of study is the legal one, I have always been open to medical or community translation projects.
+She has been a professional translator for the past fifteen years and is a Spanish professor at UNLV.
+Elena says, "Although my field of study is the legal one, I have always been open to medical or community translation projects.
 I think that the recipient of the translations is always my motivation to accept new challenges."
-Every translation project is unique and this was Elena's first translation for a virtual reality experience.
-She taught us that it is important to define our target audience and tailor the translation to that group: "I had to remind myself that the translation was intended for a pretty specific and vulnerable audience, and that further changes might be needed during the dubbing process."
-The results of this thoughtful approach is a fun and natural sounding translation using Latin American Spanish that we think our Las Vegas Spanish speakers will really enjoy.
+Every translation project is unique, and this was Elena's first translation for a virtual reality experience.
+She taught us that it is crucial to define our target audience and tailor the translation to that group.
+"I had to remind myself that the translation was intended for a pretty specific and vulnerable audience and that further changes might be needed during the recording process."
+This thoughtful approach is a fun and natural-sounding translation using Latin American Spanish that we think our Las Vegas Spanish speakers will enjoy.

-There are a lot of people who contributed their time and talents to this project and we are so grateful for their help.
+Many people contributed their time and talents to this project, and we are so grateful for their help.
 Thanks to Elena Gandia Garcia for translating Journey to the Big Bear Festival into Spanish (Viaje al Festival del Gran Oso).
-Thank you to Olivia Enriques Contreras and Carlos Mendoza our incredible voice actors – it was so fun to watch you bring the characters to life.
-Thanks to the team at 91.5 KUNV in the Hank Greenspun College of Urban Affairs at UNLV: Dave Nourse, Operations Manager, Kevin Krall and Ray Fletcher, recording engineers.
-It was a great experience for us to work with all of them, and we are excited to bring the new version of the Journey to the Big Bear festival to more kids when it is safe to volunteer at the hospitals again.
+Thank you to Olivia Enriques Contreras and Carlos Mendoza, our incredible voice actors – it was so fun to watch you bring the characters to life.
+Thanks to the team at 91.5 KUNV in the Hank Greenspun College of Urban Affairs at UNLV: Dave Nourse, Operations Manager, Kevin Krall, and Ray Fletcher, recording engineers.
+It was an excellent experience for us to work with all of them.
+We are excited to bring the new version of the Journey to the Big Bear Festival to more kids when it is safe to volunteer at the hospitals again.

 During Nevada's stay at home order and the COVID-19 pandemic, the VR Kids' team has been busy implementing the new Spanish language option in Journey to the Big Bear Festival, VR Kids' flagship therapeutic virtual reality experience.
 We look forward to getting back to work in Las Vegas area homes and hospitals.